CivicActions/agile-california/README.md

 5. [Design Studio](https://github.com/CivicActions/agile-california/tree/master/documentation/ux/wireframes)
 6. [Wireframes](https://github.com/CivicActions/agile-california/tree/master/documentation/ux/wireframes)

 e.
 We leveraged Bootstrap as an open-source style and made a few header and footer design choices.
+We outlined our [reasoning for this choice here](https://github.com/CivicActions/agile-california/blob/master/documentation/style-guide.md).
+We chose to include the CHHS logo and favicon so that the prototype would include branding as established by the California Health and Human Services organization.

 f.
 A foster parent test user performed usability testing.
 We used ourselves as additional user testers.